ditlef9/python-nextjs-postgresql-devsecops-gcp/uptime-app/README.md

 .github/workflows/dast-oasp-zap.yml<br>
 ```
-name: Security for Next.js - DAST for web with OASP ZAP
+name: DAST for web with OASP ZAP

 on: [push]